NaaVRE/naavre.github.io/docs/readiness_levels/RAVRE/documentation.md

 5) The vol2bird algorithm returns vertical profiles of biological scatters to *PVOL-VP-converter*.
 6) Notebook cell *PVOL-VP-converter* stores the vertical profiles in Minio object store.

+Current development: New cells are available to visualize the vertical profiles.

 ![ images/RAVRE_sequence_diagram.drawio.png not found](images/RAVRE_sequence_diagram.drawio.png)